vetkolisanket/firebase-chat/README.md

 ## TODOs
 - [x] Firebase authentication integration
-- [ ] Redirect to appropriate page on the basis of login state and profile completion
+- [x] Redirect to appropriate page on the basis of login state and profile completion
 - [x] Add profile to firebase
 - [x] Firebase realtime database integration
 - [ ] Authentication rules
+- [x] Add splash screen and move redirection logic to it
+- [ ] Show list of users